syncfusion-content/mobilejavascript-docs/MobileJS/Accordion/Getting-Started.md

-To render Accordion control, set ejmaccordion as data-role attribute to &lt;div&gt; element, and include a list of Accordion items, through &lt;li&gt; element, to be added.
+To render Accordion control, set ejmaccordion as data-role attribute to <div> element, and include a list of Accordion items, through <li> element, to be added.
 Add the data-ej-text attribute to set text for each item.

 {% highlight html %}